A Place for Gathering, Beyond All Borders

 I stayed in a bunk bed room for six people and there were three other Korean females.
 I felt a little awkward with the idea of sleeping in the same room with mixed genders, but my concerns were soon dispelled after exchanging conversations and felt relaxed.
 The kitchen and shower rooms are shared, just like at an ordinary guesthouse.

-Last September Backpackers’ Japan opened Nui., a second, larger lodge with accommodations for up to 100 guests, located close to one of Tokyo’s most popular tourist areas, Asakusa.
+Backpackers’ Japan opened "Nui.", a second, larger lodge with accommodations for up to 100 guests, located close to one of Tokyo’s most popular tourist areas, Asakusa and its third one in Kyoto, called "Len".
 Its business also seems to be expanding beyond all borders.